 He currently serves on five editorial boards.
 At Northwestern, Ward teaches courses in pragmatic theory (Reference, LING 371; Pragmatics, LING 372; Implicature, LING 373), experimental methods (Experimental Pragmatics, LING 317), and gender and sexuality studies (Language & Gender, GSS 234; Language & Sexuality, LING 327).
 In 2012, Ward received the E. LeRoy Hall Award for Excellence in Teaching in the Weinberg College of Arts and Sciences.

-Steven Epstein is Professor of Sociology and John C. Shaffer Professor in the Humanities at Northwestern.
+Steven Epstein is Professor of Sociology and John C. Shaffer Professor in the Humanities at Northwestern and currently serves as the Sociology department chair.
 He is a former director of the Science in Human Culture Program and the interdisciplinary graduate cluster in Science Studies.
 He is a faculty member at the Alice Kaplan Institute for the Humanities, a faculty affiliate in the Gender & Sexuality Studies Program, and a Faculty Associate in Cells to Society (C2S): The Center on Social Disparities and Health at the Institute for Policy Research.